anthony-hopkins/django_postgresql_docker_start/README.md

 ### Dependencies

-* Django - Any current install will work https://www.djangoproject.com/download/
+* Django - Any current install will work.
+See: https://www.djangoproject.com/download/
-* Docker - Any modern version should be fine https://docs.docker.com/get-docker/
+* Docker - Any modern version should be fine.
+See: https://docs.docker.com/get-docker/

 ### Installing